Los Angeles, CA, USA

-I'm an independent documentary photographer working on social issues while accepting assignments from nonprofit, editorial, and corporate clients.
+Independent documentary photographer working on social issues while accepting assignments from nonprofit, editorial, and commercial clients.
 It is my goal to empower viewers to think about the universal conditions that affect humanity and to promote positive change in their communities.

 2015 - Chosen Winner, Black Box Gallery